 Both the observed and risk adjusted measures are reported.
 Risk adjustment is based on county specific age and sex distribution.
 Further details of the PQIs can be found at: http://www.qualityindicators.ahrq.gov/Modules/pqi_resources.aspx.

 The PQIs are defined using AHRQ definitions and programs.
-The county level PQIs were created using the AHRQ Windows software Version 4.5.
-As this software only defines the PQIs at the county level, the AHRQ SAS programs Version 4.5 were modified to allow for estimation of Illinois regions.
+The county level PQIs were created using AHRQ SAS QI 4.5.
+As this software only defines the PQIs at the county level, the AHRQ SAS program was modified to allow for estimation of Illinois regions.

 Race specific PQIs:The race specific PQI measures reflect crude, race-stratified rates.
 They are not risk adjusted.
 The rates are suppressed where case counts or populations are low.